What We Do:

 - Develop competitive Olympic archery efforts that create a clear path for skilled young archers to reach the goal of being an Olympic champion.

-- Support programs that develop improved skills as archers’ progress through JOAD, middle and high schools, colleges, and the USA National Olympic Team training programs.
+- Promote JOAD through USA Archery and support programs that develop improved skills as archers’ progress through middle and high schools, colleges, and the USA National Olympic Team training programs.

 - Develop and support archery programs that introduce target shooting and/or other forms of archery to all people including youth, senior, and disabled archers.